DerGuru/The-Resonant/New Chapters/Part2/P2-14_Into_the_Network.md

 ---

 They planned carefully.
-Not infiltration—observation.
+Not infiltrationï¿½observation.
 Lina was adamant about that.

 "We watch from a distance," she said, sketching their approach on Milo's map.
 "Binoculars.
 Sensors.
 No physical contact.
 If we see something interesting, we document and leave."